-Subdivision (c) is added to assure that counsel will be appointed if requested.
+Subdivision (c) is added to assure that counsel will be appointed if requested by a spouse unable to retain legal counsel.
 Section 1472 relates to compensation for counsel appointed under subdivision (c).

 Subdivision (d) continues the substance of portions of former Sections 1435.5 (sixth paragraph) and 1435.7 (second paragraph).
 Subdivision (d) adds references to counsel for the public guardian, public administrator, and guardian ad litem; former law had no express provisions relating to such counsel.